BODYWEIGHT EXERCISES THAT BUILD MUSCLE

 The hamstrings SHOULD work with the help of the glutes, not in isolation.
 And your glutes will definitely be working hard as you try to hold the bridge up while you initiate the hamstring curl portion of this movement.

 We’ll be hitting the quads with this next bodyweight exercise.

 The Levitation Squat is a great regression from the Pistol Squat, because it’s easier to perform this single leg movement with your leg behind your body, similar to a Bulgarian split squat, instead of in front where balance may be a limiting factor.

 It’s not necessarily that you don’t have the single leg strength to execute the Pistol Squat, but you might not have the single leg strength combined with enough balance to be able to execute it.
 In this case the split squats stance with leg behind the body will be a bit easier.

-Start with the left foot raised off the ground behind you with left knee bent and perform a bodyweight squat on the right leg.
-Be sure to take a deep squat touching your left knee to the ground.
+Begin standing with your feet shoulderwidth apart, and raise the left foot off the ground behind you with left knee bent and perform a bodyweight squat on the right leg.
+Be sure to take a deep squat to bring your knee to touch the ground.
 Perform all the reps on this side before you switch legs and repeat the same on the left leg.

 Now, can you progress yourself from the Levitation Squat to a Pistol Squat?

 And you can actually self-spot in the Pistol Squat by hanging on to a bar while you perform it, until you build the adequate strength and balance to do it without support.

 However, I still love the Levitation Squat because it’s a bit more gentle on my knees which allows me to push a little bit more out of every single rep.